The Art of Storytelling – The Salton Sea

-Born in Alsfeld, Germany, Gerd Ludwig studied Photography at the Folkwang University of the Arts (Folkwangschule) in Essen, Germany, and graduated in 1972.
-The following year he co-founded VISUM, Germany’s first photographer-owned agency, and began working for publications such as Geo, Stern, Spiegel, Fortune, Time, and Life.
+Born in Alsfeld, Germany, Gerd Ludwig studied Photography at the Folkwang University of the Arts (Folkwangschule) in Essen, Germany, and graduated in 1974.
+That year he co-founded VISUM, Germany’s first photographer-owned agency, and began working for publications such as Geo, Stern, Spiegel, Fortune, Time, and Life.
 In 1984 he re-located to New York, and signed on as a contract photographer for National Geographic Magazine in the early 1990s.
 His focus on environmental issues and the socio-economic changes following the dissolution of the Soviet Bloc resulted in his book and exhibit, Broken Empire: After the Fall of the USSR, a ten-year retrospective published by National Geographic.
 His ongoing coverage of post Soviet Russia has garnered his distinction as being the world’s foremost color photographer documenting the region.
 His ongoing work after the Chernobyl nuclear disaster resulted in the publication of an acclaimed iPad App and the trilingual Long Shadow of Chernobyl photo book, which was recently named the POYi Photo Book of the Year.

 FROM PAST STUDENTS:

 “Gerd demanded much but in return gave us his all, as did his assistant, Molly.
 He was a tough task master (with a terrific sense of humor, thankfully!) who was very generous with his knowledge.
 He is equally genuine with his compliments and his criticism.
 He pushed each of us a notch or two beyond where we, as photographers, had been before we met him.”